Nordenskiöld Archipelago

-The Nordenskiöld Archipelago or Nordenskjold Archipelago (Архипелаг Норденшельда) is a large and complex cluster of islands in the eastern region of the Kara Sea.
+The Nordenskiöld Archipelago or Nordenskjold Archipelago (Архипелаг Норденшельда) is a large and complex cluster of about 90 islands in the eastern region of the Kara Sea.
 Its eastern limit lies 120 km west of the Taymyr Peninsula.

-There are about 90 cold, windswept and desolate islands in this archipelago.
+The archipelago is part of the Taymyrsky Dolgano-Nenetsky District of the Krasnoyarsk Krai administrative division of Russia.

 These are mainly formed by igneous rocks and are covered with tundra vegetation.
-Except for two polar stations, one which was permanent in Russky Island between 1935 and 1999 and a temporary one in Tyrtov Island (Tyrtova) (1940-1975), there is no permanent human presence in any island of the archipelago.
+Except for two polar stations, one which was permanent in Russky Island between 1935 and 1999 and a temporary one in Tyrtov Island (Tyrtova) (1940–1975), there is no permanent human presence in any island of the archipelago.

-Geography
+Geography and environment

 The Nordenskiöld Archipelago stretches for almost 100 km from west to east and about 90 km from north to south in the Kara Sea, off the Siberian shores, where there are large coastal islands around Taymyr Island.
 The average elevation of the islands is relatively low.
 The highest point of the archipelago (107 m) is located in Chabak, one of the islands of the Vilkitsky subgroup.
 Some of the islands have wetlands.

 The climate in the Nordenskiöld Archipelago is Arctic and severe.
 The sea surrounding the multitude of island groups is covered with fast ice in the winter and it is obstructed by pack ice even in the summer, which lasts only about two months in a normal year.

-This island group belongs to the Taymyrsky Dolgano-Nenetsky District of the Krasnoyarsk Krai administrative division of Russia.
+Birds

+The islands regularly support significant populations of brent geese and ivory gulls.
+The archipelago has been recognised as an Important Bird Area (IBA) by BirdLife International.

 Islands

-The Nordenskiöld Archipelago has been divided for geographical purposes into groups.
-The main ones are from west to east:
+There are about 90 cold, windswept and desolate islands in this archipelago.
+They are divided into groups, with the main ones from west to east: